singlefrequency/RAMA/README.md

 modified (by inputting folders of reps output (for both CAMB transfer functions and matter power spectrum) and by specifying the filename for .txt file, produced by RAMA).
 There are a couple of python packages that are required for this script to work:
 - `numpy`
 + `Pylians3`
+To use the script, simply run `python3 RAMA.py` and pass required input parameter.
+This package was properly tested on both MacOS and Ubuntu 22.04 systems.
+If there are some problems in the code, please open new issue on this GitHub repo or write to my email oleksii.sokoliuk@mao.kiev.ua.